shuheikurita/shuheikurita.github.io/_pages/students.md

 List of research themes: Language model applications, visual language model, vision language and action model, language and robotics, real-world understanding from language, but not limited to these.

-Good chance to get paid as RA during studying.
+Good chance to get paid as RA during studying depending on the research projects.

 *